Norris Geyser Basin, Back Basin Area

 The path leaves the parking area, passes the bookstore, and approaches the museum.
 Turn left towards Back Basin.
 Keep going straight, and soon arrive at Emerald Spring.
 Its color comes from water reflecting blue light combined with the yellow sulphur coating inside the pool.
 The pool is 27 feet deep and very hot.

 The path passes through a steep section before arriving at Steamboat Geyser.
 When active, this is the tallest geyser in the world.
-The last major eruption as of January 2015 was on September 3, 2014.
 Water is ejected to heights of over 300 feet for up to 40 minutes.
-Steamboat Geyser is completely unpredictable, so it comes down to enormous luck to see such an event.
+Steamboat Geyser is completely unpredictable, and there used to be years between eruptions.
+However, since 2018, it has become much more active, erupting 48 times in 2019.

 The path continues down and comes to a junction.
 Turn left and follow the path past Black Pit Spring to a viewing area for the Echinus Geyser.
 It is named for its pattern of deposits, which look like starfish (echinoderms).
 The eruption patterns of this geyser vary widely.
 It is the largest acidic geyser known, with a pH of as low as 3.